Vetaverse: A Survey on the Intersection of Metaverse, Vehicles, and Transportation Systems: TS-Metaverse

 \subsection{Digital Twin}

 Currently, digital twin technology is widely used in industry, particularly for real-time automated monitoring, control, and management, and there is a high demand for these applications in increasingly complex urban and rural transportation systems.
 In the TS-Metaverse, the construction of a high-precision digital twin can serve as the foundation for high-precision mapping and navigation services, accident analysis and prediction, and autonomous driving simulations, which can accelerate the development of ITS~\cite{RUDSKOY2021927}.
+An example of a digital twin of an urban transportation system is shown in Figure~\ref{fig:VDT}.

-The construction of a digital twin of ITS can be divided into the following phases: \begin{enumerate}[leftmargin=*] \item \textbf{Modeling} is the first step in creating a digital twin.
+As Figure~\ref{fig:VDT} depicts, a digital twin of ITS can be constructed according to the following phases: \begin{enumerate}[leftmargin=*] \item \textbf{Modeling} is the first step in creating a digital twin.
 Traditional traffic simulation systems have a tendency to oversimplify the environment and traffic objects, making it challenging to achieve comprehensive utilization of the collected data.
 Roads, traffic signals, traffic signs and markings, vehicles, road users, transportation-related services, the natural environment, and weather conditions are the ITS objects to be modeled.
 We need to construct their geometric models, physical models, behavioral models, and rule models to accurately reflect their actual conditions in the virtual world~\cite{tao2019five}.
 Technologies such as 3D scanning, 3D reconstruction, and geographic mapping are essential for geometric modeling.
 Rule modeling necessitates the collection of extensive data.
 Meanwhile, detailed physical modeling and behavioral modeling require more manual intervention, which remains an open challenge~\cite{8972429}.

 \item \textbf{Sensor data acquisition.} Using GPS, LiDAR, cameras, traffic signals, and other sensor devices to collect various types of data necessitates collecting and filtering traffic information comprehensively and effectively through edge computing, IoT and other technologies, and securely transferring the useful information to the digital twin platform~\cite{tao2018digital,s18041212}.